longhorn/website/content/docs/1.6.0/deploy/upgrade/_index.md

   |  x.y.*      |  x.(y-1).*  |   X    |  v1.6.0  to  v1.5.1  |
   |  x.y.*      |  x.y.(*-1)  |   X    |  v1.5.1  to  v1.5.0  |

-[^lastMinorVersion]: Longhorn only allows upgrades from any patch version of the last minor release before the new major version.
-(For example, v1.30.* is allowed to upgrade to v2.0.*, given that v1.30 is the last minor release branch before 2.0.)
+[^lastMinorVersion]: Longhorn only allows upgrades from a patch version of the last minor release before the new major version.
+For example, you can upgrade from v1.3.* to v2.0.* because v1.3.0 is the last minor release before v2.0.

-> **Warning**:
+> **Important**:
-> * Upgrade path enforcement is introduced in Longhorn v1.5.0, which means that downgrading from v1.5.0 to any previous version is possible. **Please note that downgrading is not supported**.
+> When you successfully upgrade to v1.6.0, you will not be allowed to revert to the previously installed version.
+This restriction helps prevent unexpected system behavior and issues caused by function incompatibility, deprecation, or removal.

 # Upgrading Longhorn